-We'd like to thank our Patient-Parent Advisory Committee for their contributions to our toolkits and checklist.
+We'd like to thank our Patient-Parent Advisory Committee and Cobalamin Steering Committee for their contributions to our toolkits, checklist and guides.

 For many parents the first time you leave your child with HCU under the care of someone else, it will likely cause a lot of stress and anxiety.
 Try to breathe and remember, you are not the first parent who has gone through this!
 To help support you in this new chapter of raising a child with HCU we have developed a Caretakers Guide for HCU.
 Our Caretakers Guide to HCU will help you explain what Homocystinuria is, what foods are allowed, and how your child’s caretaker can help make this transition as smooth as possible for you and your child.